Climate change and fisheries: Adaptation

 The change in temperature and decrease in oxygen is expected to occur too quickly for effective adaptation of affected species.
 Fishes can migrate to cooler places, but there are not always appropriate spawning sites.

+A 2025 systematic review of small-scale marine fisheries reported that 67.7% of documented responses to climate- and resource-related shocks were short-term coping strategies, while 32.3% were longer-term adaptive strategies.

 Several international agencies, including the World Bank and the Food and Agriculture Organization have programs to help countries and communities adapt to global warming, for example by developing policies to improve the resilience of natural resources, through assessments of risk and vulnerability, by increasing awareness of climate change impacts and strengthening key institutions, such as for weather forecasting and early warning systems.
 The World Development Report 2010 – Development and Climate Change, Chapter 3 shows that reducing overcapacity in fishing fleets and rebuilding fish stocks can both improve resilience to climate change and increase economic returns from marine capture fisheries by US$50 billion per year, while also reducing GHG emissions by fishing fleets.
 Consequently, removal of subsidies on fuel for fishing can have a double benefit by reducing emissions and overfishing.

 Investment in sustainable aquaculture can buffer water use in agriculture while producing food and diversifying economic activities.
 Algal biofuels also show potential as algae can produce 15-300 times more oil per acre than conventional crops, such as rapeseed, soybeans, or jatropha and marine algae do not require scarce freshwater.
 Programs such as the GEF-funded Coral Reef Targeted Research provide advice on building resilience and conserving coral reef ecosystems, while six Pacific countries recently gave a formal undertaking to protect the reefs in a biodiversity hotspot – the Coral Triangle.

 The costs and benefits of adaptation are essentially local or national, while the costs of mitigation are essentially national whereas the benefits are global.
 Some activities generate both mitigation and adaptation benefits, for example, the restoration of mangrove forests can protect shorelines from erosion and provide breeding grounds for fish while also sequestering carbon.